-Composer and yarn can run inside of DDEV, so there is no need to set them up locally.
+Composer and npm can run inside of DDEV, so there is no need to set them up locally.

 You have cloned the TYPO3 git repository as described in git clone and have switched to the directory which contains the local Git repository.